 Fellows must secure their own necessary travel documents and visas.
 Visa requirements vary depending on the country of origin and length of stay.
 Individuals visiting the UK for research purposes most often require a Standard Visitor Visa.
 The GSD will furnish letters of invitation, if necessary.

-including architects, designers, landscape architects, planners, engineers, historians, journalists, curators, economists, policymakers, sociologists, and other related fields.
+including architects, designers, landscape architects, planners, engineers, historians, journalists, curators, economists, policymakers, environmentalist, and other related fields.
 The focus of the residency program is to provide support to practitioners and scholars engaged in research that addresses alternative and sustainable urban futures.

 Applicants will be asked to submit: